raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Pandas/Labs/Customer_Analysis_Case_Study/Activities.md

 ### Activity 4

+- Show a plot of the total number of responses.
+- Show a plot of the response rate by the sales channel.
+- Show a plot of the response rate by the total claim amount.
+- Show a plot of the response rate by income.
-- plot the interesting findings/insights that describe some interesting facts about your data set and its variables.
+- Don't Limit your creativity!  plot Any interesting findings/insights that describe some interesting facts about your data set and its variables.
 Use the relevant plotting when you feel it is needed.
 - Plot the Correlation Heatmap.
 - Clean your notebook and make it a readible and presentable with a good documentation that summarizes the Data Cleaning, Exploration(including plots) Steps that you have performed.